the-teachingRSE-project/competencies/competencies.md

 (the "R") and a software engineer (the "SE") and, therefore, requires competencies in both fields.
 RSEs typically have a background in research or software engineering, but they definitely have obtained broader knowledge in both fields.
-They typically apply their knowledge and experience in larger teams, which allows them to cultivate this hybrid nature.
+Even when working as the only RSE on a task or project, they typically apply their knowledge and experience as part of larger teams of researchers and technical professionals, which allows them to cultivate this hybrid nature.
 There are many ways to categorise the competencies of an RSE.
-We chose to distribute these competencies over the three pillars to reflect the fact that RSEs are both competent researchers (the research skills, Section
+We chose to distribute these competencies over three pillars to reflect the fact that RSEs are both competent researchers (the research skills,
-@sec:research-skills) and software engineers (the software/technical skills, Section @sec:software-skills).
-The third pillar (communication skills, Section @sec:communication-skills) forms the bridge between the former two categories, with a particular focus on the software and research cycle and the scientific process.
+@sec:research-skills) and software engineers (the software/technical skills,
+@sec:software-skills).
+The third pillar (communication skills,
+@sec:communication-skills) forms the bridge between the former two categories, with a particular focus on the software and research cycle and the scientific process.
 These competencies are relevant in a broad setting and form the foundation for specific specialisations.